Climate change in North Korea: International cooperation

-As a party to the UNFCCC, North Korea has ratified both the Kyoto Protocol and the Paris climate agreement.
-Under the Paris agreement, North Korea has pledged to an 8% reduction of its carbon dioxide emissions by 2030; however, it notes that with international financial support and investment, it could achieve a 40% reduction in the same time period.
+As a party to the UNFCCC, North Korea has ratified both the Kyoto Protocol and the Paris Agreement.
+Under the Paris Agreement, North Korea has pledged to an 8% reduction of its carbon dioxide emissions by 2030; however, it notes that with international financial support and investment, it could achieve a 40% reduction in the same time period.
 This compliance and international cooperation on climate change comes partially from a genuine concern for environmental protection, but is also a vehicle for receiving foreign assistance and aid.
 This international compliance is a result of the parallels between international climate politics and the survival imperatives of the DPRK's government.

 North Korea has registered several Clean Development Mechanism projects to the UNFCCC in order to reduce its emissions - these include hydropower stations and methane reduction programs.
 These projects have been facilitated by $752,000 in UN funding which was approved in December 2019 and will allow the North Korean government to address the structural barriers to its engagement in climate mitigation.

 In November 2021, North Korean Ambassador to the UK Choe Il attended COP26 in Glasgow, Scotland; though Ambassador Il did not comment on whether North Korea in climate talks with officials from South Korea or the USA, the North Korean delegation was present for a speech by South Korean president Moon Jae-in on reforestation on the Korean peninsula.
 The United Nations Climate Change conference is one of the few high-level international meetings that North Korean delegates regularly attend.